About Me

 I had to learn how to convince my body and my brain that we could relax; we don’t need to stay afraid and keep bracing for impact.

-Over the next 10 years, I threw myself into everything personal development and finally found calm and inner peace.
+Over the next 10 years, I threw myself into everything personal development and finally found my way to inner peace.

 The accident became the catalyst that led me to a journey of dramatic healing and my inspiration to become a life coach.